-Faculty and Staff / Return to Work and Reporting COVID Concerns
+Faculty and Staff / Reporting COVID Concerns

 All Eureka College employees returning to work on campus are expected to adhere to the college's and public health policies and guidelines.
 EC's response to the pandemic prioritizes the safety of our students, faculty and staff, and the Eureka community.
 In order to better serve our campus community Eureka College has created an anonymous reporting structure for faculty and staff to report COVID-related concerns.

-Unlike last school year, there are now vaccines for the COVID-19 infection.
 The best way to prevent infection is to get vaccinated for COVID-19.
 However, as a reminder, the CDC always recommends everyday actions to help prevent the spread of respiratory viruses, including:

 - Get a flu shot!
 Woodford County Health Department offers flu shots daily.
 Appointments are necessary.
 Don’t delay in taking this important step.